dimagi/commcare-hq/corehq/apps/userreports/README.md

 ## Report Columns

-TODO: Report column docs will go here.
+Reports are made up of columns.
+There are currently two supported types of columns: _fields_ (which represent a single value) and _percentages_ which combine two values in to a percent.

+### Field columns

-Here's an example report column that shows the owner name from an associated `owner_id`:
+Field columns have a type of `"field"`.
+Here's an example field column that shows the owner name from an associated `owner_id`:

 ```
 {